 What is usually lost in these sorts of rankings, though is the absolute, #1, most important question you must ask yourself for any diet.
 “How’s that working for you?”
 I’m not talking about some quest for ‘personalized medicine’ or ‘Eat the diet that is best for you’ nonsense.
-These sort of cop-out answers are not helpful because if we don’t know the best diet overall, how are you going to know the best diet for you?
+These sort of answers are not helpful because if we don’t know the best diet overall, how are you going to know the best diet for you?

 Similarly, personalized medicine is mostly just pie-in-the-sky fantasy rather akin to developing colonies on Mars.
 It’s great to sell product, but not great if you are counting on it to keep you healthy.
 For example, do we personalize the need for aspirin after a heart attack?
 Do we personalize the need for blood pressure control based on your own genetic makeup?
 Do we personalize your ideal body weight based on your family history?
 No, no and no.

 Indeed, the entire field of evidence based medicine contradicts this personalized approach.
 Randomized trials, the gold standard of medical evidence is based necessarily on large groups of people, and are distinctly NOT personal.

 The other thing that fascinates me is why so many people routinely use alternative medicine.
 Most of homeopathy, naturopathy etc. has little evidence to back up its claims.
 This does not mean it doesn’t work, it simply means that we do not know if it works or not.
 But clearly, the general public feels that this is equal to the ‘science’ of conventional medicine, of which I was trained for many years.
 Why?

 - The Opioid Crisis– Heavy promotion to doctors leads to extensive overuse of opioids which is killing lots of people today